DeviceFuture/spec/0001-0999/0001-devicefuture-proposal.md

 This document serves as the founding proposal for DeviceFuture.
 The products described herein may be expanded or futher adapted in future spec documents.
 However, this spec simply provides an overview of the DeviceFuture project.

 ## Details
 DeviceFuture is a community who plans to build open-source software and hardware to address the relevant issues of technology with regards to environmental sustainability.
 We hope to specifically address many issues with web technologies at this time, as will be described herein.
+Below is a list of products that we will build under the DeviceFuture project.

 ### ThunderNet
 Our main project will be ThunderNet, a decentralised network of independently-operated **nodes** which can be connected to from consumer devices (known as **endpoints**) used by **visitors**.
 A **node** is defined as any internet-connected device which is capable of acting as a WAN-wide web server.
 A **visitor** is defined as an indiviudal who connects to nodes via their own **endpoint** device.